-Although there hasn’t been a comprehensive literature review since 2008, its estimated that there are now more than 2,000 credible studies.
+There hasn't been a comprehensive literature review since 2008, but it's estimated that there are now more than 2,000 credible studies.

 Perhaps more significant, this first literature review sparked the evidence-based design movement, which led to the establishment of the EDAC certification program, launch of a peer-reviewed journal, awards program, and much more research.

 The formation of this nonprofit organization to manage the development of the Guidelines for Design and Construction of Hospitals and Health Care Facilities was a pivotal moment in the history of the Guidelines.
 Originally part of implementing regulations for the Hill-Burton Act, guidelines revisions were funded by the U.S. federal government for many years.